MicrosoftDocs/quantum-docs/articles/further-reading-qdk.md

 ## Bibliography for beginners

-If you are a quantum enthusiast and want to go the extra mile, the following books  will help you to learn more about quantum physics, computer science and linear albegra.
+If you are a quantum enthusiast and want to go the extra mile, the following books  will help you to learn more about quantum physics, computer science and linear algebra.

 ### Quantum Computing